opengeospatial/ets-wms13/README.md

 ets-wms130
 ==========

-Repository for the Exectutable Test Suite for WMS 1.3.0 https://github.com/opengeospatial/ets-wms13/
+Repository for the Conformance Test Suite for WMS 1.3.0 https://github.com/opengeospatial/ets-wms13/